 The discharge from your sinuses draining down the back of your throat can cause irritation, especially when it occurs for an extended period.
 This occurrence can lead to a persistent and annoying cough, which can be worse when lying down to sleep or first thing in the morning after waking up.
 This irritation can make sleeping exceptionally challenging.

 Believe it or not, one of the first signs of a potential sinus infection is frequently a foul odor in the mouth.
 Since your sinuses become inflamed when infected, the mucus they produce cannot properly circulate.
 It often gets trapped and builds up in the mouth, creating a fertile environment for bacteria to grow and multiply, leading to bad breath.

 Dr. Mandel’s Diagnostic Approach

-At South Florida Sinus and Allergy Center, Dr. Lee Mandel and his expert staff will ask you pointed questions about your symptoms and medical history, including how often you experience sinus-related illnesses and any past treatments doctors recommended.
+At Florida Sinus & Snoring Specialists, Dr. Lee Mandel and his expert staff will ask you pointed questions about your symptoms and medical history, including how often you experience sinus-related illnesses and any past treatments doctors recommended.
 If your symptoms are related to the sinuses in any way, you may receive a Xoran Ultra-Low Dose Mini-CAT scan, as well as a nasal endoscopy, to determine the extent of your condition.
 These screenings can provide crucial details about why your sinuses might be bothering you.

 Start Your Path to a Better Quality of Life

 Do these types of sinus symptoms persistently plague you?
-If so, you need to contact the experienced and professional practitioners at South Florida Sinus and Allergy Center.
+If so, you need to contact the experienced and professional practitioners at Florida Sinus & Snoring Specialists.
 We have the resources and tools to diagnose your sinus issue and help you get on the path to a better quality of life through improved breathing.
 Contact us today at 954-613-8837 to schedule your appointment.